 With my wife and family we spent 10 years working in the Democratic Republic of the Congo (then called Zaire) starting and ultimately handing over a cassette ministry.
 During the time in DRC I fixed a lot of electronic things for other people and taught a number of the locals some basic electronic principles.

-We recently visited Zambia, and Myanmar (Burma) four times, where I fixed a number of things as well as taught some basic electronics to some youth in both places.
-In 2013 we had a 5 month stay in south east Asia, and returned there for 6 weeks in June/July 2014, 2016, 2017 and 2019.
+Since then, we have visited Zambia, Myanmar (Burma) four times, and Laos (5 times) where I fixed a number of things as well as taught some basic electronics to some youth.

 For over 40 years I had been involved in the technical team of CMS Summer School, held in Katoomba, NSW each January.
 This is a conference with 3000 adults and 1600 children attending.
-The last few years of that time I was the Tech Team leader, leading a team of over 35 people providing the audio, video, and projection requirements of this 6 day conference.
+A few years ago I retired after 9 years of leading this team of over 35 people providing the audio, video, and projection requirements of this 6 day conference.

 In my local church, I oversee the technical needs including installing and maintaining all the AV equipment and continually training new operators.
 I have also lead training sessions in other local churches.